goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 For more detailed information, please visit [adding an API endpoint section](_docs/adding-a-new-module/adding-an-api-endpoint.md)

-## 📢 How to add an event handler
+# 📢 How to add an event handler

-When you have multiple apps in your system, some of your apps might fire an event to be handled by other apps.

-You can add an event handler by invoking the following command:
+Your software might consist of multiple applications working together.

+Those applications need to talk to each other.
+Whenever an application needs to notify others about something, it will fire an event (e.g., an order created).

+Other applications then need to listen to the event and do appropriate action (e.g., send a bill to the customer).

+To listen to the event, you need an event handler.

+The following command will help you add an event handler:

 ```bash
 zaruba please addFastAppEventHandler \